 Who counts as a credit reference?

-A credit reference can be someone from a tenant-landlord or business relationship.
+A credit reference can be someone with whom you have a tenant-landlord or business relationship.
 It can be a representative at a bank who can give a formal written letter of loans or accounts you have with them.
-It can be a former landlord who can recommend you for being an outstanding tenant.
-Or, if you have limited or no credit history, a reference can be a current or former employer who can recommend you for strong character.
+Or, if you have limited or no credit history, a reference can be a current or former employer who can highlight your reliability.

 Why do I need a credit reference?

 Most property management agencies or landlords require credit references in order to approve a tenant application.
-This gives them an idea of your financial history and whether you’ll be able to and willing to pay rent on time.
+This gives them an idea of your financial history and whether you’ll pay rent on time.

 Photo credit: iStock/damircudic